Winston Hills

 Residential development activity is lower than average in Winston Hills according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Winston Hills recorded around 34 residential properties granted approval per year over the past five financial years, totalling an estimated 173 homes.
-As of FY-26, 10 approvals have been recorded.
-Over these five years (FY-21 to FY-25), an average of 0 people moved to the area for each dwelling built, indicating that new supply is meeting or exceeding demand and offering ample buyer choice while creating capacity for population growth beyond current forecasts.
-The average construction cost value of new homes in Winston Hills is $575,000, suggesting developers are targeting the premium market segment with higher-end properties.
+AreaSearch analysis of ABS building approval numbers shows Winston Hills recorded around 34 residential properties granted approval per year over the past five financial years, totalling an estimated 173 homes.
+As of FY26, 10 approvals have been recorded.
+On average, no people moved to the area for each dwelling built between FY21 and FY25, indicating new supply is meeting or exceeding demand.
+The average construction value of new homes is $575,000, suggesting developers target the premium market segment with higher-end properties.

 Frequently Asked Questions - Development